wp-cli/handbook/troubleshooting.md

 ### I have checked all above, but still have an issue.
 Where can I report issues?

-If you think, you’ve found a bug, we’d love to hear from you to get it fixed.
+If you think you’ve found a bug, we’d love to hear from you to get it fixed.

 Bug reporting for WP-CLI is handled on GitHub.
 Before you create a new issue, please [search existing issues](https://github.com/issues?utf8=%E2%9C%93&q=sort%3Aupdated-desc+org%3Awp-cli+label%3Abug) to see if there’s an existing resolution to it.
 If there isn’t an open or fixed issue for your bug, please [follow our guidelines for submitting a bug report](https://make.wordpress.org/cli/handbook/bug-reports/) to make sure it gets addressed in a timely manner.
 Providing the summary, steps to reproduce, environmental details, and other specifics identified below will help guarantee you are submitting a full bug report.

-Please provide us with
+Please provide us with:
 * a summary of the issue in narrative form,
 * a detailed and specific list of steps to reproduce the issue,
 * details of the environment you're working on,